AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-toolbar.md

 **Table** - ![](images/Table_icon.svg)

-Inserts a Simple table at the current or next valid location.
+Inserts a Simple table or Table at the current or next valid location.
 Select the Table icon to open the **Insert Simple Table** dialog.

 ![](images/table-properties.png){width="550" align="left"}